 The main disadvantage of booking with Airport Direct is that they don’t guarantee a seat on the next bus if your flight is delayed.
 This makes them less appealing for travellers who want to have extra peace of mind and not have to worry about rebooking their airport transfer once they arrive.

-For travellers looking to save the most money on their airport transfer, then taking the public bus is an option.
+For travellers looking to save the most money on their airport transfer, then taking public transport is an option.

 The fares will be slightly cheaper than taking one of the private shuttles, however, the bus cannot be booked in advance, there is limited space and the schedule isn’t particularly friendly for arriving passengers.
 Click here to see the latest schedules.

 Drive from Keflavik Airport to Reykjavik

 There are numerous rental car companies to choose from when renting a car in Iceland and the vast majority offer the ability to pick up your car from the airport.
 They also tend to be flexible with early or late arrivals as we ended up picking up our car well after midnight!

-I suggest looking on Rentalcars.Com to find great deals for your car rental.
+I suggest looking on Rentalcars.Com to find deals for your car rental.
 They aggregate results from a number of major car hire companies which allows you to find good prices for your travel dates.